dzvilius/easy-inventory/ux/User_Stories.md

 **# F3** - **"Call to action"**

 - *Hero image*
+  - [ ] As a customer, I want to see the product, so that, I can see more details.

+- *Text*
+  - [ ] As a customer, I want to see the name of product, so that, I know which it is.

+- *Button*
-  - [ ] As a customer, I want to click on product, so that, I can see more details.
+  - [ ] As a customer, I want to click on the product, so that, I can see more details.

 **# F4** - **"Collection list"**